stackhpc/nrel-benchmarks/apps/cp2k/README.md

 # CP2K

-Performance tests of the CP2K quantum chemistry and solid state physics simluation package https://www.cp2k.org/ using the H20-256 benchmark distributed with the CP2K source code.
+Performance tests of the CP2K quantum chemistry and solid state physics simulation package https://www.cp2k.org/ using the H20-256 benchmark distributed with the CP2K source code.

 The benchmark is run on a range of number of nodes, from 1 up to all available.
 Each run uses as many processes per node as there are physical cores.